0 Items in Cart

-But, even more important and exhilarating for us, is to have the data to demonstrate what best contributes to the healthiest development during this significant time and that it has a long lasting impact throughout life.
+But, even more important and exhilarating for us, is to have the research demonstrate what best contributes to the healthiest development during this significant time.
+Additionally, studies reveal that early experiences have a long lasting impact throughout life.

 This provides us with an extraordinary opportunity.
-This allows for us to positively contribute to the potential of all children.
+It allows for us to positively contribute not just to the brain development but to the fullest potential of all children.
 It is my passion to share this information in very easy and practical ways.
-Enjoy learning the following basics of early brain development.

 MAKING CONNECTIONS

-A child is born with over 100 billion neurons or brain cells.
+A child is born with an estimated 86 billion neurons or brain cells.
 These neurons make connections with each other to make up the wiring of the brain.
 The brain physically grows as these connections are made.
-It is primarily experience that influences the creation of these connections.
+It is primarily ‘experience’ that influences the creation of these connections.
 Ninety percent of the brain develops by the age of five based on these experiences.

 EARLY EXPERIENCES